Transphobia in the United States: Link to conspiracy theories

-In Canada and the United States in the early 2020s, several conservative and far-right media outlets and personalities promulgated the litters boxes in schools hoax, stating that some schools were providing litter boxes in bathrooms to students who identified as cats or furries, in response to several school districts enacting accommodations for transgender students.
+In Canada and the United States in the early 2020s, several conservative and far-right media outlets and personalities promulgated the litter boxes in schools hoax, stating that some schools were providing litter boxes in bathrooms to students who identified as cats or furries, in response to several school districts enacting accommodations for transgender students.
 Many news outlets and academic researchers have debunked the litter box claims as false.